maxxiimo/the-front-end-manifesto/chp4-stylesheet-review.md

 #### Use Variables

-For example, an elements colors could be specified in a variable called "$element-color".
-Changes then become global, and label colors become consistent, rather than isolated, difficult to find, and inconsistent (see the Variables section above).
+For example, an elements colors could be specified in a variable called `$element-color`.
+Changes then become global, and label colors become consistent, rather than isolated, difficult to find, and inconsistent.

 #### Consistency Pet Peeve